Skip to main content

 piia-engram doctor --fix # auto-repair and fix in one step

 Then restart the affected AI tool.
-The doctor command checks Claude Code, Cursor, and Claude Desktop configs and removes any outdated server entries.
+The doctor command checks Claude Code, Cursor, Codex, Windsurf, Claude Desktop, and community-supported MCP config locations, removes outdated server entries, and prints a metadata-only config integrity summary.

 Remote Deployment